PowerShell/vscode-powershell/README.md

-# Windows PowerShell for Visual Studio Code
+# PowerShell Language Support for Visual Studio Code

-This extension provides Windows PowerShell language support for Visual Studio Code.
+This extension provides rich PowerShell language support for Visual Studio Code.
-More details forthcoming.
+Now you write and debug PowerShell scripts using the excellent IDE-like interface that VS Code provides.

 ## Features

+- Syntax highlighting
+- Code snippets
 - IntelliSense for cmdlets and more
-- Rule-based analysis provided by [Windows PowerShell Script Analyzer](http://github.com/PowerShell/PSScriptAnalyzer)
+- Rule-based analysis provided by [PowerShell Script Analyzer](http://github.com/PowerShell/PSScriptAnalyzer)
-- Go to Definition for cmdlets and variables
+- Go to Definition of cmdlets and variables
 - Find References of cmdlets and variables
+- Document and workspace symbol discovery
-- Local script debugging!
+- Local script debugging and basic interactive console support!

 ## Example Scripts